maheswaradevo/hacktiv8-finalproject1/README.md

 # Todo API

 This repository exists to fulfill Hacktiv8 Final Project 1.
+Deployed on Heroku `https://todos-api-go.herokuapp.com/`

 ## How To Run